MicrosoftDocs/playfab-docs/playfab-docs/sdks/photon/quickstart.md

 };
 ```

-This callback isn't invoked for the very first user entering the room.
+This callback isn't invoked for the first user entering the room.
 Use `RoomCreated` to intercept the first player that joins.
-You may acquire additional data about the event using the "args" argument.
+You may acquire more data about the event using the "args" argument.

 ```json
 {